 I’ve come across blocks and puzzles that have been made on a lathe.
 Depending on how complex you choose to go, it may be a step too far for a beginner.
 Experienced woodturners will likely get a better result with seemingly less effort.
 I would encourage you to push your skills to produce incredible products.

 Woodturning for a profit will require creativity, and it is worth targeting kids or specific groups of adults as your market.
-Not only does that allow you to access more information to enhance decision-making and your approach to each project, and it also guarantees overall product improvement over time.
+Not only does that allow you to access more information to enhance decision-making and your approach to each project, but it also guarantees overall product improvement over time.
 Trust the process.
 Harness the power of social media and perhaps your website to grow an audience/followers.
 You may also be interested in A Few More Wood Lathe Projects for Beginners.